meaghanhughes9/Project-1/README.md

 - Which file do you update to make Ansible run the playbook on a specific machine?
   /etc/ansible/hosts file (adding IPs of virtual machines)
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
   Two separate groups in the /etc/ansible/hosts file are specified.
-One group is elkservers which will have the Elk-Vm Private IP (10.1.0.4).
-The other group will be webservers that has the Web-VMs Private IPs (10.0.0.5 & 10.0.0.6) with Filebeat installed.
+One group is elkservers which will have the Elk-VM Private IP (10.1.0.4).
+The other group will be webservers which has the Web-VMs Private IPs (10.0.0.5 & 10.0.0.6) with Filebeat installed.
 - Which URL do you navigate to in order to check that the ELK server is running? http://52.159.114.87:5601/app/kibana